Resources & FAQs

 For example, additional time may be needed to add new content and incorporate feedback into the statistical analysis plan (SAP), or to revise a deliverable based on changes in the data set and discussions with the project team.
 For those projects which require a SAP, the project PI’s approval of the SAP is required to initiate the analyses.
 Moreover, if the direction of the project changes and additional analyses are required, the project timeline will be reassessed.

-Please acknowledge Illinois Biostatistics, Epidemiology, and Research Design (BERD) Core support by including the following in your submission(s): "We thank the Interdisciplinary Health Sciences Institute (IHSI) at the University of Illinois at Urbana-Champaign Illinois Biostatistics, Epidemiology, and Research Design (BERD) Core for supporting the work on this project.”
+Please acknowledge Illinois Biostatistics, Epidemiology, and Research Design (BERD) Core support by including the following in your submission(s): "We thank the Interdisciplinary Health Sciences Institute (IHSI) at the University of Illinois Urbana-Champaign Illinois Biostatistics, Epidemiology, and Research Design (BERD) Core for supporting the work on this project.”

 It is our policy to include the biostatistician as co-author for abstracts, manuscripts, posters, presentations, or other materials reporting statistical methods and analyses carried out by, or with significant contributions from, BERD biostatisticians.
 Please refer to Writing BERD Services into Grants.